ohtuprojekti-2022/vesialueen-inventointi-ilmoitus/architecture.md

 The backend is made using the Flask library for Python.
 Flask-RESTX library has been used for better management of API endpoints.
 The backend talks to the database using the PyMODM library.

-JWT tokens are used to manage user status between backend and frontend.
+JWT tokens are used to manage user state between backend and frontend.

 ## Testing and validation
 ### Backend